numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 # COVID Measures

-Despite the great news regarding COVID we still must operate with COVID preventative measures and restrictions in place, and as the new season approaches I want to remind you what these are:
+- Despite the great news regarding COVID, we still must operate with COVID preventative measures and restrictions in place, and as the new season approaches.

-Independent sailing and SUPing are permitted.
+- Independent sailing and SUPing are permitted.

 ## Arival & Departure